 Earn your master’s degree from UMassD

 Earn your Master of Arts in Psychology with an Applied Behavior Analysis (ABA) focus in just 6 semesters.
-The UMass Dartmouth ABA program prepares graduates to fill a critical need for Board Certified Behavior Analysts (BCBA).
+Our program offers courses that are verified by the Association for Behavior Analysis International® (ABAI) as meeting specific faculty and coursework standards.

 Fall, Year 1